ramonxm/functional-programming/README.md

 # Functional Programming

 <aside>
-🔥 Functional programming is a paradigm that emphasizes using functions as the foundation of software.
-These functions are treated as first-class citizens, meaning they can be assigned to variables, passed as arguments, and returned as values.
-By writing independent functions that can solve complex problems, programmers can combine them together.
-These functions should have no side effects and emphasize immutability, allowing for more predictable and easier to reason about code.
+🔥 Functional programming is a programming paradigm that emphasizes using functions as the foundation of software.
+Functions are treated as first-class citizens, meaning they can be assigned to variables, passed as arguments, and returned as values.

+</aside>

+This allows programmers to write independent functions that can solve complex problems and combine them together.
+Functions should have no side effects and emphasize immutability, making code more predictable and easier to reason about.
 Recursion is also essential, allowing functions to call themselves in a more elegant way than iterative loops.
-Popular functional programming languages include Haskell, Lisp, and Clojure, but many modern programming languages, such as JavaScript and Python, also have functional programming features.
-While it can lead to concise, modular, and reusable code, functional programming may not be suitable for all programming tasks due to its steep learning curve.
+Popular functional programming languages include Haskell, Lisp, and Clojure, and many modern programming languages also have functional programming features.
+However, functional programming has a steep learning curve and may not be suitable for all tasks.

-</aside>

 ## Differences between imperative and declarative